 AirRide bus service from Ann Arbor to the Detroit Metro Airport was continuing its growth trend in 2020 with 5% ridership gains through February, before operations were suspended.
-TheRide launched D2A2, Detroit-to-Ann Arbor commuter bus service, in partnership with the Regional Transit Authority (RTA) of Detroit in March 2020.
+TheRide launched D2A2, Detroit-to-Ann Arbor commuter bus service, in partnership with and funded by the Regional Transit Authority (RTA) of Detroit in March 2020.
 The much-anticipated service operated for only a few weeks before service was suspended due to the pandemic.

-Both services are budgeted to operate in FY2021; service is anticipated to resume before the end of FY2020 if possible.
-Combined ridership for both services is projected at 55,476 passenger trips for 2020, down 40.6% from 93,321 trips in 2019, as shown in the chart below.
+Both services are budgeted to operate in FY2021 if possible.
+Combined ridership for both services is 50,213 passenger trips for 2020, down 46.2% from 93,321 trips in 2019, as shown in the chart below.